intelliot/xrpl-dev-portal/docs/infrastructure/troubleshooting/fix-sqlite-tx-db-page-size-issue.md

   does not take into account available disk space.
 ```

-The value `SQLite page size: 1024 bytes` indicates that your transaction database is configured with a smaller page size and does not have capacity for full transaction history.
-If the value is already 4096 bytes or higher, then your SQLite database should already have adequate capacity to store full transaction history and you do not need to perform the migration described in this document.
+The value `SQLite page size: 1024 bytes` indicates that your transaction database is configured with a small page size and does not have capacity for full transaction history.
+If the value is already 4096 bytes or higher, then your SQLite database may have adequate capacity to store full transaction history.

+The maximum size of the transaction database can be calculated by multiplying the page size and the maximum page count.
+For example, if the page size is 4096 bytes, and `max_page_count=2147483646`:

+4096 bytes * 2147483646 = 8.79609301 terabytes.

 The `rippled` server halts if the `Free space` described in this log message becomes less than 524288000 bytes (500 MB).
 If your free space is approaching that threshold, [fix the problem](#fix) to avoid an unexpected outage.

 ### Reactive Detection

 If your server's SQLite database capacity has already been exceeded, the `rippled` service writes a log message indicating the problem and halts.

-#### rippled 1.1.0 and Later

-On `rippled` versions 1.1.0 and later, the server shuts down gracefully with a message such as the following in the server's debug log:
+The server shuts down gracefully with a message such as the following in the server's debug log:

 ```text
 Free SQLite space for transaction db is less than 512MB.
 To fix this, rippled